1840s Atlantic hurricane seasons: Hurricane Five

-1842
+1842 Atlantic hurricane season

 The 1842 Atlantic hurricane season featured several maritime catastrophes in the Gulf of Mexico and along the U.S. East Coast, and produced one of the only known tropical cyclones to directly affect the Iberian Peninsula.
 As the season falls outside the scope of the Atlantic hurricane database, records of most storms in 1842 are scarce, and only approximate tracks are known.

 Hurricane One

 The First North Carolina Hurricane of 1842.
 July 10–14.
-A major hurricane hit near Portsmouth, North Carolina near Ocracoke on July 12.
+A major hurricane hit near Portsmouth, North Carolina, near Ocracoke on July 12.
 Two ships were capsized, killing their entire crews.
 It continued across Virginia, dissipating over Maryland.
 A second hurricane hit the same area in North Carolina just six weeks later.

 Tropical Storm Two

 July 31-August 2.
-A tropical storm Northeastern Florida near Cedar Keys on August 2 and continued on to Jacksonville.
+A tropical storm affected Northeastern Florida near Cedar Keys on August 2 and continued on to Jacksonville.

 Hurricane Three

 The Second North Carolina Hurricane of 1842.
 August 24.
-A second North Carolina hurricane hit Ocracoke, North Carolina on August 24, drowning livestock and washing away homes.
+A second North Carolina hurricane hit Ocracoke, North Carolina, on August 24, drowning livestock and washing away homes.
 In addition, it sank three ships, causing at least 8 deaths.